 After a short break at the Inn, we then went out to explore the city.
 Puerto Princesa as I remembered hasn't really changed that much.
 There are the familiar places I go to in high school and college.
 Even my friend said that unlike in Cebu or Manila he felt safer everywhere in Puerto Princesa in spite of the chaotic traffic of mostly tricycles and multicabs.
 I've learned later on that the big busses and trucks were already banned inside the downtown area.
 They have a terminal at the new market just outside the city centre.
 There are no taxis in the city, but plenty of tricycles that are more or less dented but also cheaper.
 Only the traffic is chaotic, albeit on a smaller scale.

-Next we went to the "Baywalk" where formerly a slum area and now a fantastic promenade with a view of the sea and the mountains.
+Next, we went to the "Baywalk" where formerly a slum area and now a fantastic promenade with a view of the sea and the mountains.
 There are numerous food and beverage stalls, we splurged a very simple but tasty mango shake.
-Afterwards, we went to the "shopping center" at NCCC to buy some provisions.
+Afterwards, we went to the "shopping centre" at NCCC to buy some provisions.

-Puerto Princesa is the capital of the province, hence an important jump-off point for travellers to the islands.
+Puerto Princesa is the capital of the province, hence the primary jump-off point for travellers to the islands.
 But of course one can opt to go there as a last stop-over before going back to Manila.